bitagoras/xtype/README.md

 [[] [i] (uint8: 7) (uint8: 5) [s] [seven] [f] (float32: 7.77) []]
      ^              ^                      ^   # target positions
 ```
-or in the simplified notation
+or in the simplified convention

 ```
 [*] [3] [i]                 # uint8 array of length 3